World In Paris

 Self-Guided Day Trip to Château de Marly

-By Train: from Paris Saint Lazare train station take the train line L and stop at Marly-le-Roi train station.
+By Train: from Paris Saint Lazare train station, take the train line L and stop at Marly-le-Roi train station.
 From there, it’s just a 10-minute walk.
-The entrace to the park with the remains of Château de Marly is free.
+The entrance to the park with the remains of Château de Marly is free.

-Château de Montecristo, located not far from Château de Marly, is one of the most picturesque Paris castles.
+Château de Montecristo, located not far from Château de Marly, is one of the most picturesque castles in Paris.
 It was built by the famous French writer Alexandre Dumas in 1844 after the success of his work The Three Musketeers.

 This magical place comes from the fantasy of the writer, and it is now a historical monument.
-While visiting the different rooms of the castle, one almost finds the festive atmosphere of the lavish banquets regularly organized by the famous writer.
+While visiting the different rooms of this Paris castle, one almost finds the festive atmosphere of the lavish banquets regularly organized by the famous writer.

 Self-Guided Day Trip to Château de Montecristo

-By RER + Bus: take the RER A direction Saint Germain en Laye, until the last stop.
-There, take the bus #10 direction to ‘Les Lampes.’
+By RER + Bus: take the RER A direction to Saint Germain en Laye until the last stop.
+There, take bus #10 direction to “Les Lampes.”
 Stop at Avenue Kennedy and take the first street on the right, the Chemin des Montferrand.
 Follow the pedestrian path; it is a 5-minute walk to the château.

 Self-Guided Day Trip to La Roche-Guyon